 You could also look at an 8-9 day North India tour and end with 4-5 days on the beach.
-There is potential to tour both North and South India in a couple weeks but this may feel rushed.
+There is potential to tour both North and South India in two weeks but this may feel rushed.
 You would be scratching the surface without really experiencing either region.

-Camel safaris await in North India.
-(Credit_Tom Bishop)
+Camel safaris await in North India (Photo Credit -Tom Bishop)

 Spending a month or longer in India